 Department of History and Archaeology is one of the youngest departments of studies of the University opened in the academic year 2014-15.
 The Department of History and Archaeology is functioning under the School of Arts, Humanities and Social Sciences, the oldest & founding school of the University.
-The department offers PG programme (MA- History & Archaeology) of two years duration with four semesters, M. Phil. and Ph.
-D. The Department marks a departure from the traditional teaching and understanding of the concerned subject by bringing qualitative shift in its curricula, teaching methodology, perception development and in the realm of knowledge gain.
+Department of History & Archaeology offers PG programme (MA-History & Archaeology) of two years duration which are divided into four semesters.
+The Department marks a departure from the traditional teaching and understanding of the concerned subject by bringing qualitative shift in its curricula, teaching methodology, perception development and in the realm of knowledge gain.

-VISION
+VISION: